OlivierBlanvillain/monadic-html/README.md

 Tiny DOM binding library for Scala.js

-Requirements: Front-end friendly syntax (XHTML) with fast compilation speed (no macros).
+The Main Objective: friendly syntax for frontend developers (XHTML), fast compilation speeds + less cryptic compiler errors (no macros).

-Alternatives approaches such as [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) or [scalatags](https://github.com/lihaoyi/scalatags) are compromising either of these requirements for some sort of HTML/CSS type-safety.
+This library is inspired by [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) but makes a trade-off on type-safety and boilerplate in order to achieve *The Main Objective*.
+The trade-off is small and worth it, in my opinion, but you of course are free to disagree.

+[Scalatags](https://github.com/lihaoyi/scalatags) is another great library but compromises on the XHTML syntax.

 ## Design

-This library introduces two very simple concepts: `Binding` and `Var`.
+This library uses two concepts: `Binding` and `Var`.

 **`Binding[A]`** is some value of type `A` which can change over time.
 You can construct new bindings using `map`, `flatMap` and `filter` which will then get automatically updated when the initial `Binding` updates: